mcscope/APA102_Pi/README.md

 ### Partytime
   It's a big party

+### ImageScan
+  This is one of the most powerful schemes, but it's only accessible via command line for right now.
+Y

+  ou pass `--from_ppm=<filepath.ppm>` to the client, and imagescan will be selected.
+This opens up the ppm-formated image you specified and slowly scrolls the LED strip down the image from top to bottom, displaying 1 row at a time.
+This lets you build lighting patterns using an image-editing tool like GIMP (which can save PPMs, btw) which gives you the ability to make really cool effects easily.
+Several cool images are bundled with this library, I recommend `playimages/radiance.ppm`

+  One of the upcoming changes to this library should be that this scheme can be invoked from the server, and allow you to upload images to the server.
+This would be an awesome improvement

 ### AgentScheme / RTS
   Some attempts I made to make a game-like scheme with independent entities that interacted with eachother.
 Incomplete